Steve's

 can also be very hard on people's sense of decency.
 In the 1950s, a

-member of the Kenya Legislature, a white settler of high moral fiber, asked for
+member of the Kenya Legislature, a white settler of high Anglican morality, asked

-a law to be passed to put a high bounty on baboons and eradicate them.
-It seems
+for a law to be passed to put a high bounty on baboons and eradicate them.
+It

-that baboon males, when bored by plentiful food supplies and the good life,
+seems that baboon males, when bored by plentiful food supplies and the good

-will chase down female gazelles, and they will mount the gazelles as a form of
+life, would chase down female gazelles, and they would mount the gazelles as a

-sport.
-Well, the good English settler thought this was a clear form of perversion,
+form of sport.
+Well, the good English settler thought this was a clear form of

-and he asked the Kenya legislature to wipe out all baboons in East Africa.
+perversion, and he asked the Kenya legislature to wipe out all baboons in East

 Now,